MohsenLesani/slugcse232/index.md

 In order to best observe the animations in the slides, view them in the "Single page" view rather than "Continuous scroll" view.

+The class is automatically recorded and you can view the recordings in the class channel on [Yuja](https://media.ucsc.edu/P/VideoManagement/MediaLibrary/MediaChannel/1780888).

 ### 0. Introduction